joshfire/woodman/README.md

 node {PATH TO WOODMAN}/precompile/precompiler.js {JSFILE} {OUTPUTJSFILE}
 ```

-This may take up some time, from a couple of seconds for small JavaScript files up to a minute or so for large JavaScript files.
+This may take up some time, from a couple of seconds for small JavaScript files up to a minute or so for large JavaScript files (>500Kb).

 The precompiler can also process recursively all JavaScript files in a folder and create a similar folder structure where all JavaScript files have been precompiled:
 ```